Developing on a native Linux platform

 These instructions assume you're running a variant of Ubuntu (like 12.04 LTS).

-First, open a terminal.
-Click the ubuntu logo at the top left corner and type "terminal".
+= Install important packages= The following packages are very important in order to develop for the Linux Kernel!
+To do so, open a terminal (click the Ubuntu logo at the top left corner and type "terminal").
 Click the terminal screen icon.

 - Tip: You may want to pin the terminal app for easy access.
-Do that by hitting the Windows logo key, moving your mouse over the terminal icon on the left vertical menu, right clicking, and chosing "Lock to Launcher".
+Do that by hitting the Windows logo key, moving your mouse over the terminal icon on the left vertical menu, right-clicking, and choosing "Lock to Launcher".
 You can make the menu go away by hitting the escape key.

 Next, run this command: